Feelfree Moken 10 PDL Fishing Kayak

 An affordable alternative to adding a motor

 Adding an electric motor has grown in popularity in the past few years.
 With more demand, more and more motors for kayaks are entering the marketplace.
-While motor prices are becoming more competitive, it is sitll an all-in proposition that is too far out of the budget.
+While motor prices are becoming more competitive, it is still an all-in proposition that is too far out of the budget.
 Pedal kayaks are a middle ground to upgrade from paddling without going "all-in" on a motor.
 There are many options available that can fit many budgets.
 Let's take a closer look at some!

 Length: 10'4" | Width: 35" | Weight: 98lbs (with drive) | Carrying Capacity: 425lbs